What happens if you lie on your car insurance application?

 Honest mistakes on insurance applications

 Insurers understand that honest mistakes do happen.
-But even inadvertent errors on an application can lead to a the insurer refusing, cancelling or voiding a policy if they decide they no longer want your business.
+You might not think a piece of information is relevant, or you forget something that happened a few years ago.
+But even unintended errors can lead to the insurer refusing, cancelling or voiding a policy if they decide they no longer want your business.

-The consequences of making a mistake on your insurance application can be as serious as intentionally lying.
-Take care to have accurate information ready before you begin the quote process.
+The consequences of making a mistake can be as serious as intentionally lying.
+Have accurate information ready before you begin the quote process.

 Will an insurance company know if you’ve lied on your application?